OVALInterpreter/ovaldi/docs/README.txt

      Interpreter as a non-privileged user, the results of the analysis may not convey the true state of the system.

+     On 64-bit operating systems, the same information may not be available to both 32 and 64-bit processes, and some may need to be accessed in a different way.
+This is particularly true on 64-bit Windows, where the OS presents different views of the system to 32 and 64-bit processes.
+To ensure that all information is available, it is recommended to use 64-bit builds on 64-bit systems.

   B. Data Protection -- IMPORTANT NOTE: